ApoloniArt/ApoGalleria/README.md

 **Output:**
 - `nl_prompt` (STRING) — a single flowing natural-language paragraph

-### Ordering presets
+### Dual Ordering presets

-Both presets carry the same underlying detail and end the same way, in style then lighting — they differ in narrative shape, not just which sentence leads:
+<ins>This node has two presets</ins>: Both carry the same underlying detail and end the same way, in
+style then lighting — they differ in narrative shape, not just which sentence leads: